aroberge/reeborg-world-creation/teaching_py/traditional-python-exercices.md

 Traditional Python exercises

-Give some examples of adding traditional Python exercices, for example string exercises.
+Give some examples of adding traditional Python exercises, for example string exercises.